ftchirou/faical.dev/src/computed-and-lazy-objects/README.md

 print(currentDate.value.timeIntervalSince1970) // prints 1573668565.854409
 ```

 It works as expected.
-In addition, we can pass around `currentDate` to functions or copy it and its "computed" behavior will stay intact.
+In addition, we can pass around `currentDate` to functions or copy it and its "computed" behavior will remain intact.

 However, we have now introduced an indirection on the `Date` type.
 We need to call `.value` before getting access to the properties of the encapsulated `Date` object.
-It would be great if we could get rid of that indirection and treat a `Computed<Date>` object as if it was a `Date` object.
+It would be great if we could get rid of that indirection and use a `Computed<Date>` object as if it was a `Date` object.

 Fortunately in Swift 5.1, we can do just that by using [key path dynamic member lookup](https://github.com/apple/swift-evolution/blob/master/proposals/0252-keypath-dynamic-member-lookup.md).